 A shortage of semiconductors continues to roil manufacturers across the country.
-NAM Vice President of Infrastructure, Innovation and Human Resources Policy Robyn Boerstling joined us to discuss what’s going on, why it matters and what the NAM is doing to help.
+NAM Vice President of Infrastructure, Innovation and Human Resources Policy Robyn Boerstling weighs in with what’s going on, why it matters and what the NAM is doing to help.

 What semiconductors are: Semiconductors are critical components for all types of manufactured products.
 Essentially, they serve as the “brains” of medical devices and electronic devices from automobiles to home appliances to personal electronics.
 A shortage in semiconductors creates ripples across the manufacturing industry.

 What we’re seeing: Christmas is around the corner, and American consumers are discovering that some backordered products may have delivery dates up to a year away.
 But the chip shortage also has longer-term implications.
 As more technologies become essential to daily life and Manufacturing 4.0 advances in the industry, a reliable supply of semiconductors will be more important than ever.
 Manufacturers will need steady, secure supply chains to guarantee smooth production.